MichaelGurevich/PureMLP/README.md

 Project Highlights

 Pure C++ Implementation: No external ML libraries; all components (layers, neurons, activations, training, and inference) coded from scratch.

-Handwritten Digit Classification: Trained and evaluated on the MNIST dataset, achieving high accuracy.
+Handwritten Digit Classification:
+Trained and evaluated on the MNIST dataset, achieving high accuracy.

-Interactive GUI Application: Includes an intuitive user interface allowing users to draw digits and receive instant predictions from the neural network.
+Interactive GUI Application:
+Includes an intuitive user interface allowing users to draw digits and receive instant predictions from the neural network.

+Distinctive feature:
+3 layers support 2 hidden and 1 output.